GrHalbgott/Fossgis21-22_GroupProjectTRNK/README.md

 ## How to run

-**Attention: you are required to put all files in the exact locations and rename them exactly as described in this manual!**

-(Part 1: Preprocessing
-1. Rename the file with "B04" in its name into "B04.jp2" and the other one into "B08.jp2"
+### Part 1: Preperation

-3. Open the OSGeo4W Shell and navigate to the folder where the scripts are located
+1. Open the OSGeo4W Shell and navigate to the folder where the scripts are located (<a href="data_structure.png">data_structure.png</a>)
-4. Enter "preprocess.bat" and execute the command
-5. Keep an eye on the locations and names of the folders and files (<a href="data_structure.png">data_structure.png</a>)
-6. You can close the shell window)

----
+2. Execute the script "roi_extractor.bat"
+3. You immediately are required to enter the roi.
+Any name of a city or town should work, for additional information you should look into the gadm36_DEU.gpkg and search under column "Name_3" for the exact name of your roi (try e.g. Heidelberg, Karlsruhe, Speyer or Gaggenau) - it has to be in the extent of the Sentinel-2 raster images!
+5. The outlines of the roi are now saved as a shapefile in the "./data" folder

+### Part 2: QGIS Model

-1. Open QGIS
-2. Navigate to the folder "Fossgis" and double-click on the model "QGIS_Fossgis" to run it
+1. Open QGIS and navigate to the folder where the scripts are located (<a href="data_structure.png">data_structure.png</a>) and double-click on the model "TRNK_Model" to run it
-3. Put in all required data (should be self explanatory) and specify the output folder as the folder where the scripts are located
+3. Put in all required data:
-    - we recommend using EPSG:25832 as CRS
+    - CRS: leave the default setting (we recommend using EPSG:25832 in Germany)
     - the raster bands are the two from the "./data" folder with "B04" and "B08" in their names
     - the vector data input "roi" is the output from the script "roi_extractor.bat", so it should be the shapefile in the "./data" folder named as your input for your roi
 4. Uncheck both check boxes
-5. Run the model
+5. Run the model (takes up to 1 min depending on your PC)
-6. Run the script "postprocessing.bat"
+6. It outputs one image and one excel file at the locations you specified as output folders

+### Part 3: Calculations in Excel

+1. Open the excel file
+2. Copy the values from the third column (no title)
+3. Navigate to the folder where the scripts are located (<a href="data_structure.png">data_structure.png</a>) and open "TRNK_Excel.xls"
+4. Paste the values in the column "m²"
+5. All following values should be automatically calculated
+6. Now put in the emission value from <a href="https://openghgmap.net/">OpenGHGmap</a> in the marked cell "emissions:"
+7. The result should be calculated and a message should be displayed whether the vegetation suffices to compensate the CO2 emissions of you roi.

+**Congratulations, you completed this analysis!**

 ---
 ## Literature: